keith471/400_test/README.md

 # README

 ## To Run
+If on Ubuntu, or other debianesque systems, you'll need to install `libavahi-compat-libdnssd-dev` for the mdns module to work:
+`sudo apt install libavahi-compat-libdnssd-dev`
-Before running, you'll need to link the mdns module:
+Then, you'll need to link the mdns module:
 macOS:
 `cd mdns && npm link`
 Ubuntu: